-[Community group] celebrates International Day of People with Disability
+[Community group] hosts an event for International Day of People with Disability

-[Community group] is hosting a [event details] to celebrate International Day of People with Disability (IDPwD).
+[Community group] is hosting a [event details] for International Day of People with Disability (IDPwD) 2022.

-[Spokesperson] for [Community group] is encouraging the [area/region] community to get involved in this year's celebrations and attend the [event details] on [date] at [location].
+[Spokesperson] for [Community group] is encouraging the [area/region] community to get involved in IDPwD this year and attend the [event details] on [date] at [location].

-"International Day of People with Disability is held on 3 December each year to recognise the contributions and achievements of people with disability"
+"International Day of People with Disability is held on 3 December each year to increase public awareness, understanding and acceptance of people with disability.

-"By hosting the [event details], we want to acknowledge and celebrate the local members of our community with disability.
+"By hosting the [event details], we want to listen to the experiences and stories of the local members of our community with disability.

-"It is also an opportunity for us all to take action to challenge stereotypes, break down barriers and help make our community more inclusive."
+"It is also an opportunity for us to challenge our perceptions and attitudes about disability, break down barriers and help make our community more accessible and inclusive.

-"There will be [briefly outline activities, i.e. music, food, entertainment] suitable for [all ages/families].
+"There will be [briefly outline activities, i.e. music, food, entertainment] suitable for [all ages/families]."

-"Our event is accessible and we encourage all people with disability, their families and carers to come along and join the celebration," [Spokesperson] said.
+"Our event is accessible and we encourage all people with disability, their families and carers to come along and join us," [Spokesperson] said.

-Thousands of community organisations, workplaces and schools have held events across Australia to celebrate IDPwD since it was sanctioned by the United Nations (UN) in 1992.
+Thousands of community organisations, workplaces and schools have held events across Australia to observe IDPwD since it was sanctioned by the United Nations (UN) in 1992.